 Once your feet are on the ground you will find the setting captivating!
 Beyond doubt, the most exclusive private island sporting resort of the Bahamas, the Deep Water Cay Club accommodates a small number of guests at their well-maintained lodge and caters to those who appreciate the value of an unspoiled habitat, favor fine accommodations and dining, and enjoy fishing as well as leisure activities.

 The new Welcome Center, lodge, resort buildings and homes are situated on the western side of the island, while the eastern end of the island has the landing strip and the remainder of the area reserved as a mangrove preserve.

 The Welcome Center has a first-rate Gift and Pro Shop.
 The Gift shop carries a good selection of hats, technical outer wear and sunglasses.
-The Pro Shop has a sizeable array of quality fly gear including Sage rods, Tibor reels, SA fly lines and a excellent selection of flies and terminal tackle.
+The Pro Shop has a sizable array of quality fly gear including Sage rods, Tibor reels, SA fly lines and a excellent selection of flies and terminal tackle.
 So, if you forget anything at home, don’t worry, you’ll find it here.
 And just in case you need a rod and reel, they do have gear for rent.